 The apparent contradiction can be explained by the fact that those counties all had small populations.
 And with smaller populations greater deviations from the average can be expected.
 Our intuition easily makes connections of causality but our reason doesn’t come into action to check whether or not it could just be randomness.
-This is something to consider when discussing meaningful coincidences.
-We are inclined to think that some cause makes unusual things happen while these could be random events.
+We are inclined to think that some cause makes unusual things happen while these could just be random events.

 In the summer of 1913 the ball fell on a black number twenty-six times in a row at the roulette wheel at the Casino de Monte-Carlo.
 Some people lost a fortune by betting that the ball would fall on a red number the next time.
 They didn’t realise that the chance of the ball falling on a red number never changed.
 The ball doesn’t remember where it fell the previous times.
 If we represent black with a B and red with an R, and assume for simplicity’s sake that there is no zero, it is possible to represent falling twenty-six times in a black number like this:

 B B B B B B B B B B B B B B B B B B B B B B B B B B

 The probability of the next twenty-six numbers being black is one in 67,108,864.
 That’s a long shot.
 What might surprise you is that the following combination of black and red numbers is exactly as likely to occur: